ibm-cloud-docs/containers/cs_firewall.md

 <br />

-## Allowing the cluster to access infrastructure resources and other services over a public firewall
+## Opening ports in gateway device firewalls
+{: #vyatta_firewall}

+If you have firewalls set up on the [public network](#firewall_outbound) or [private network](#firewall_private) in your IBM Cloud infrastructure account, you must open IP ranges, ports, and protocols to allow worker nodes to communicate with the master, with infrastructure resources, and with other {{site.data.keyword.cloud_notm}} services.
+{: shortdesc}

+### Opening required ports in a public firewall
 {: #firewall_outbound}

-Let your cluster access infrastructure resources and services from behind a public firewall, such as for {{site.data.keyword.containerlong_notm}} regions, {{site.data.keyword.registrylong_notm}}, {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM), {{site.data.keyword.monitoringlong_notm}}, {{site.data.keyword.loganalysislong_notm}}, IBM Cloud infrastructure private IPs, and egress for persistent volume claims.
+If you have a firewall on the public network in your IBM Cloud infrastructure account, you must open IP ranges, ports, and protocols in your firewall to allow worker nodes to communicate with the master, with infrastructure resources, and with other {{site.data.keyword.cloud_notm}} services.
 {:shortdesc}

-Want to use Calico policies to act as your cluster firewall instead of a gateway device firewall?
-See [Isolating clusters on the public network](/docs/containers?topic=containers-network_policies#isolate_workers_public).
-{: tip}

-Depending on your cluster setup, you access the services by using the public, private, or both IP addresses.
-If you have a cluster with worker nodes on both public and private VLANs behind a firewall for both public and private networks, you must open the connection for both public and private IP addresses.
-If your cluster has worker nodes on only the private VLAN behind a firewall, you can open the connection to only the private IP addresses.
-{: note}

-1. Note the public IP address for all of your worker nodes in the cluster.
+1. Note the public IP address for each worker node in the cluster.
     ```
     ibmcloud ks workers --cluster <cluster_name_or_ID>
     ```
     {: pre}

-2. Allow outgoing network traffic from the source <em>&lt;each_worker_node_publicIP&gt;</em> to the destination TCP/UDP port range 20000-32767 and port 443, and the following IP addresses and network groups.
-These IP addresses permit worker nodes to communicate with the cluster master.
-If you have a corporate firewall that prevents your local machine from accessing public internet endpoints, do this step for your local machine too so that you can access the cluster master.
+2. To allow worker nodes to communicate with the cluster master over the public service endpoint, allow outgoing network traffic from the source <em>&lt;each_worker_node_publicIP&gt;</em> to the destination TCP/UDP port range 20000-32767 and port 443, and the following IP addresses and network groups.

     You must allow outgoing traffic to port 443 for all of the zones within the region to balance the load during the bootstrapping process.
 For example, if your cluster is in US South, you must allow traffic from the public IPs of each of your worker nodes to port 443 of the IP address for all the zones.
     {: important}